TheGioMastro/Game_Card/README.md

   - Attacco Diretto:
     Se nel campo avversario non sono presenti carte è possibile, tramite un menù a tendina, è possibile attaccare direttamente l'avversario scalandogli la sua vita         totale dai punti attacco della carta attaccante.

+(- Game mechanics:
+  - Campo:
+    - Mazzi:
+      - Mano:
+        Where are contained all the cards that the player has in his hand (8 Cards max).

+      - Mazzo Campo:
+        Where all the player's cards are contained (6 Cards max).

+      - Cimitero:
+        Where all the used Character cards or Magic cards are contained.

+      - Deck:
+        Where all the cards not yet drawn are contained.

+  - Draw:
+    Method that randomly draws a card from the deck and adds it to the Hand.

+  - Use of Magic Cards:
+    Once activated, magic cards are destroyed and their effect is used

+  - Attack:
+    After selecting a card from your field, through a drop-down menu, you can choose the opponent card to which the life will be decreased, if the attack points of the     attacker exceed the life points of the target the difference is scaled to the Player owning the card target.

+  - Direct Attack:
+    If there are no cards in the opponent's field it is possible, through a drop-down menu, it is possible to attack the opponent directly by decreasing his total life     from the attack points of the attacking card.

+)

     ## Tech Stack

       - Java - JDK 16.0.2